Gathering Diagnostics from Software Event Broker Containers

 • gather-diagnostics command from the Solace CLI

-We recommend that you use the gather-diagnostics-host utility instead of the gather-diagnostics CLI command.
-The utility can be run even if the software event broker container isn’t running, Solace CLI is not accessible, or there is a suspected misconfiguration of the container host.
+We recommend that you use the gather-diagnostics-host utility instead of the gather-diagnostics command in the Solace CLI.
+The utility can be run even if the container for the software event broker isn’t running, Solace CLI is not accessible, or if there is a suspected misconfiguration of the container host.

 The commands below assume that you are running your container in rootful mode.
 If you are running in rootless mode, you may not need to use sudo.